what does it take to be an apprentice?

 Step 3 - Learn, Earn, & Get Ready: Gain on-the-job experience under the supervision of a licensed electrician.
 You'll need at least 8,000 on-the-job hours during your apprenticeship.
 (Approximately 4 years of work experience.)

-While working, you'll also attend classes two nights/week to learn electrical theory, code, and other necessities to building your career as a professional.
+While working, you'll also attend classes in the evening after work to learn electrical theory, code, and other necessities to building your career as a professional.

 Each month, you'll turn in hours worked to the PEAC Training Coordinator, so the Performance Electrical Apprenticeship Committee can track your training progress.